Lemon Berry Avocado Pudding

 1. Eat unpasteurized fermented foods on a regular basis.
 I try to include a serving of fermented vegetables in either my lunch or dinner or sometimes both!
 Examples of unpasteurized fermented foods are: sauerkraut, kimchi, miso, water kefir, and home-made coconut yogurt. *Avoid fermented foods if you have histamine intolerance.
 Please email me if you would like to learn more.

-6. Avoid antibiotics unless absolutely necessary.
-If you must use antibiotics, be sure to follow up after with a high quality probiotic supplement to help rebuild the population of good bacteria in the intestines.
+5. Avoid antibiotics unless absolutely necessary.
+If you must use antibiotics, it may be helpful to follow up after with a high quality probiotic supplement to help rebuild the population of good bacteria in the intestines.